-DC 205 - INTERVENTION HEALTH CARE
+DC 302 - INTERVENTION HEALTH CARE

-This is designed to prepare the student for their skill assessment prep.
-Lab and final exam.
-The student will learn CPR and vital signs.
+This course is designed to prepare the student for their skills assessment preparatory laboratory and theoretical final exam.
+The student will also have the opportunity to learn CPR and vital signs.
+A 2.0 GPA is required for all clinical courses.